 - The real value of £1 decreases over time, due to inflation.

 - Over the long-term, this can seriously reduce your wealth.

 - At the least, we need to invest to offset the rate of inflation.

-This is the first in an occasional series on investing for beginners.
+This updated post is from our occasional series on investing for beginners.
 Subscribe to get our articles emailed to you (we publish three times a week) and you’ll never miss a lesson!
 And why not tell a friend to help them get started?

 - Some interesting products such as the government’s sadly suspended index-linked savings certificates did enable this, plus a bit of icing on top. [↩]